php-fig/fig-standards/proposed/rdf/rdf.md

     public function getValue();

     /**
-     * Get the datatype URI of the Literal (this is always set according to the standard).
+     * Get the datatype of the Literal.
+It can be one of the XML Schema datatypes (XSD) or anything else.
+If the URI is
+     * needed it can be retrieved by calling ->getDatatype()->getUri().
      *
+     * An overview about all XML Schema datatypes: {@url http://www.w3.org/TR/xmlschema-2/#built-in-datatypes}
+     *
-     * @return Node the datatype of the Literal
+     * @return Node the datatype of the Literal as named node */ public function getDatatype();
-     */
-    public function getDatatype();

     /**
-     * Get the language tag of this Literal or null if the Literal has no language tag.
+     * Get the language tag of this Literal or null of the Literal has no language tag.
      *
      * @return string|null Language tag or null, if none is given.
      */